 Additionally, it’s a good idea to enable HTML compression and output buffering, and to disable “’magic_quotes_” and “register_globals”.
 This will result in a noticeable system boost.

-Tweaking the LAMP Stack on your Linux VPS hosting server for better performance is definitely worth the effort.
+Knowing how to optimize LAMP stack for Linux and Tweaking VPS hosting server for better performance is definitely worth the effort.
 Not only will it significantly improve the system’s processes and resource usage, but it will also ensure a better user experience for the visitors of your website.